Looking for an Etihad Airways Credit Card?

 There’s also a sign-up bonus of 30,000 points (10,000 Etihad miles) which can be increased to 33,000 points (11,000 Etihad miles) if you use this link and scroll down to the Starwood Preferred Guest credit card.
 The card does however come with an annual fee of £75 which in our eyes rules this card out as being the best replacement Etihad Air Miles credit card.

-This compares to the American Express Gold Card (reviewed here) which is free for the first year, offers an earnings rate of 1 Etihad Guest mile per £1 spent and most importantly a sign-up bonus of 20,000 reward points when you spend £2,000 on the card in the first 3 months.
-You can increase this to 22,000 reward points by using this link.
-All in all, I’m of the opinion that the Amex Gold is not only the best substitute for an Etihad Guest credit card UK, but also one of the best free air-miles-earning credit cards with the flexibility to fly on 14 direct airline partners.
+This compares to the American Express Gold Card (reviewed here) which is free for the first year, offers an earnings rate of 1 Etihad Guest mile per £1 spent and most importantly a sign-up bonus of 10,000 reward points when you spend £3,000 on the card in the first 3 months.
+You can increase this to 12,000 reward points by using this link.
+All in all and taking the various fees into consideration, I’m of the opinion that the Amex Gold is not only the best substitute for an Etihad Guest credit card UK, but also one of the best free air-miles-earning credit cards with the flexibility to fly on 14 direct airline partners.

 What if I Don’t Want an American Express Card?